rezaabedi1365/Devops/Kuberneties/install/Kubeadm/Install with script/master/Readme.md

 ### Master
-- use other user and dont user root user
+- use other user and dont use root user
 ```
 #!/bin/bash
 set -e